 I am using ibVPN (along with other VPN services) for more than five years.
 There are many things to love about this VPN service that I consider one of the best.
 It offers excellent features, helpful apps, and fair pricing.
 Take a look below at my (ultimate) ibVPN review!

 As stated on their website, ibVPN (aka InvisibleBrowsingVPN) operates from Romania, an East European country, member of the European Union.
 Romania is not a member of the Fourteen Eyes group of nations that share intelligence to avoid breaking domestic laws.
 Also, it looks to be outside of the influence of NSA and GCHQ.
 However, as a member of the European Union, some retention laws may be implemented in the future.
-But, at this time, Romania seems to be a right place for running a VPN service with no logs policy. [click to continue…]
+But, at this time, Romania seems to be the right place for running a VPN service with no logs policy. [click to continue…]

 Are you downloading torrents frequently?
 Then, you must read the tips listed below on how to torrent safely!

 As you probably know, the torrent P2P protocol (BitTorrent) is a file-sharing technology that provides users with access to virtually unlimited content.
 This protocol is one of the most popular for peer-to-peer file sharing in the world.
 Torrenting is almost completely decentralized, except for trackers that enable users to search and download magnet links and p2p files.
 Magnet links and torrent files are used to find users on the network who host the needed files, although they don’t host those files.

 Are torrents legal?

 Yes, BitTorrent file-sharing technology is legal.
 Although the technology is legal, how you use it might not be.
 Whether P2P downloads are illegal or legal depends on which files are being downloaded, who holds the rights to these files and where you are located.
 Different laws apply to different countries regarding file sharing and copyright issues.

 If a user chooses to download files that are copyright protected, whether or not it is illegal will depend on the country’s laws.